irmmr/hash.js/README.md

 - `change` : Change the page's hash value or query
 - `add` : Add some values or queries to page's hash
 - `evaluate` - Evaluate and check hash values and queries
-- `set` - Set vlues and queries to page's hash
+- `set` - Set values and queries to page's hash
 - `update` - Update hash values and queries
 - `clear` - Clear the page's hash
 - `remove` - Remove some parts of page's hash